 Still in the Manage Form Fields screen, click the Edit button next to your new phone number field.

 Just above the Save Changes button, check the Enable conditional logic checkbox.
-In the Choose… field, select Country, then Is, then type in the United States.
+In the Choose… field, select Country, then is, and then type in the United States.
 You can find out all about the Country field and the values it returns on the documentation for the field.

 Click the Save Changes button.
 The field for phone numbers will now only be displayed to people who selected the United States for their country.